IUDataStructuresCourse/course-web-page-fall-2024/lectures/binary-search-trees.md

 ```

 The `find()` method looks for the node with the specified key; if there is none,
-the parent of where such a node would be.
+it returns the parent of where such a node would be.

 ```java
 protected Node<K> find(K key, Node<K> curr, Node<K> parent) {